 a.
-Advised by Dr. Toby Bradshaw, I am using a common wildflower Mimulus (monkeyflower) as a model system to understand the genetic basis for pollinator-driven adaptation.
-By using both forward genetics (QTL mapping, mutagenesis screen) and reverse genetics approach(comparative genomics, candidate gene method and stable transformation for functional verification), I am trying to map the genetic variations responsible for the floral difference (e.g. color and scent) between a group of closely related Mimulus species (shown below).
+Advised by Dr. Toby Bradshaw, I use a common wildflower Mimulus (monkeyflower) as a model system to understand the genetic basis for pollinator-driven adaptation.
+By using both forward genetics (QTL mapping, mutagenesis screen) and reverse genetics approach(comparative genomics, candidate gene method and stable transformation for functional verification), I try to map the genetic variations responsible for the floral difference (e.g. color and scent) between a group of closely related Mimulus species (shown below).

 The phylogeny of Erythranthe section in Mimulus, adapted from Beardsley et al., 2003